 DON’T FORGET Insurance companies are rating you based on your heart Arrhythmia, as well as all other medical conditions and lifestyle choices you make.

-ALL of these different factors will determine your rating and your the cost you’ll have to pay for coverage.
+ALL of these different factors will determine which rate class you will be approved for and the cost you’ll have to pay for coverage.

 Arrhythmia Case Studies